bgolab/JustPicoBasic/examples/hw-manual/readme.txt

-HW MANUAL TESTS (executed on PICO HW) - NOT automated
+HW MANUAL TESTS (executed on PICO HW) - NOT automated  for v1.1 version